airr-community/common-repo-wg/recommendations.md

 data.
 These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings and were approved through a vote by the AIRR Community at the [AIRR Community Meeting in December 2017](https://www.antibodysociety.org/the-airr-community/meetings/communityIII/).
-The current version here is being submitted for ratigication at the [June 2024 AIRR Meeting](https://www.antibodysociety.org/the-airr-community/meetings/airr-community-meeting-vii-learnings-and-perspectives/).
+The current version here is being submitted for ratification at the [June 2024 AIRR Meeting](https://www.antibodysociety.org/the-airr-community/meetings/airr-community-meeting-vii-learnings-and-perspectives/).

 There are four sets of recommendations:

-1. General principles for sharing of AIRR sequence data (hereinafter AIRR Data);
+1. General principles for sharing of data related to AIRR sequencing studies (hereinafter AIRR Data);
 2. Outline of the characteristics of compliant repositories for data deposit, storage, and access;